(360) 709-4600 workforce@wtb.wa.gov

 Sentinels include healthcare providers from facilities throughout Washington.
 Providers offer regular, on-the-ground information about their evolving workforce needs.
 Sentinels are able to provide more granular feedback based on their type of healthcare facility and location in the state.

-Health Workforce Council History and Role
+Health Workforce Council history and role

 The Workforce Board first convened healthcare stakeholders in 2001 to address growing concerns about personnel shortages in Washington’s healthcare industry.
 In 2002, then-Governor Gary Locke directed the Workforce Board to create the Healthcare Personnel Shortage Task Force to address these issues. in 2003, the Legislature passed ESHB 1852, directing the Workforce Board to continue gathering stakeholders to address health workforce issues.
 In 2014, the Task Force changed their name to the Health Workforce Council.